 Pour the potatoes onto your prepared baking sheet.
 Be sure to get all the cheese and seasonings out of the bowl too.
-Spread the potatoes into an even layer on the sheet.
+Spread the potatoes into a single layer on the sheet.

-Roast in the oven for 40 to 45 minutes, or until the potatoes are browned and crisp and fork-tender.
+Roast in the oven for 40 to 45 minutes, or until the potatoes are golden brown, crispy, and fork-tender.

 Carefully remove your baking sheet from the oven and use a spatula to loosen the potatoes from the pan.

 Drizzle the roasted potatoes with melted butter.
 Stir the potatoes around on the baking sheet to get the butter all over them.
 Transfer to a serving bowl, and top your potatoes with parsley

 As these garlic roasted red potatoes bake, the parmesan cheese gets all melty and crisped up.
 These potatoes are so good everyone at the table will say “YUM!”